muhajirdev/gatsby-tailwind-emotion-starter/README.md

 CSS-in-JS to save.

 Fortunately, you can use CSS-in-JS like [Emotion](https://github.com/emotion-js/emotion), to only load needed styles.
-So you can keep you css small.
+So you can keep you css size small.

 Furthremore, CSS-in-JS is just awesome.
 [CSS in JS: Benefits, Drawbacks, and Tooling](https://objectpartners.com/2017/11/03/css-in-js-benefits-drawbacks-and-tooling/)